jadecobra/python_tdd_exercises/source/index.rst

 The chapters are currently listed with no prescription on how to go through them, you can follow your interests or the particular need you have at any time.

-The only recommendation is that you start with [How I Setup a Test Driven Development Environment](./How I setup a Test Driven Development Environment.rst) – it is required for every other chapter
+The only recommendation is that you start with ``How I Setup a Test Driven Development Environment`` it is required for every other chapter

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Chapters:

    How I setup my Interactive Development Environment How I setup a Test Driven Development Environment